-D 1.1 Except for staff on the non-qualified salary scale, thirty-seven-and-ahalf hours shall constitute an ordinary full time week's work to be worked between 7.30 am and 6.15 pm Monday to Friday (normally on five consecutive seven-and-a-half hour days) and a three hour monthly staff meeting at a time nominated by the employer.
-For staff on the non-qualified salary scale, thirty-seven-and-a-half hours shall constitute an ordinary full time week's work to be worked between 7.30 am and 6.15 pm Monday to Friday (normally on five consecutive seven-and-a-half hour days).

-- D 1.2 By mutual agreement of the employer and the employee the hours may be varied within a 37.5 hour week and worked on not more than five days. - D 1.3 As far as possible the hours of work shall be continuous except for a meal break of not more than one hour or less than 30 minutes each day. - D 1.4 In addition, employees shall be granted a rest period of ten minutes in each period of four hours worked.
+- D 1.1 Thirty-seven-and-a-half hours shall constitute an ordinary full time week's work to be worked as agreed between 7.30 am and 6.15 pm Monday to Friday (normally on five consecutive 7.5 hour days), being 1950 annual ordinary hours for fulltime employees.
+Attendance at a monthly staff meeting of up to 3 hours at a time nominated by the employer shall be paid at ordinary rates by timesheet.
+Staff on annual leave, sick leave, domestic violence leave or bereavement leave may also put in a timesheet. - D 1.2 By mutual agreement of the employer and the employee the hours may be varied within a 37.5 hour week and worked on not more than five days. - D 1.3 As far as possible the hours of work shall be continuous except for a meal break of not more than one hour or less than 30 minutes each day. - D 1.4 In addition, employees shall be granted a rest period of ten minutes in each period of four hours worked.
 Normally that rest period shall be allowed after not less than two hours work. - D 1.5 Except for casual employees, all employees shall have regular hours, however these may be varied by mutual agreement following discussion between the employer and any employee(s) directly affected by the variation.
 Any such variation shall be recorded in writing. - D 1.6 Flexitime may operate by mutual agreement between the employer and the individual employee concerned.
-In such cases flexible hours may be worked between 7.00 am and 6.15 pm, Monday to Friday. - D 1.7 In special circumstances an employee may be required temporarily to vary starting and/or finishing times. - D 1.8 The Employer is fully committed to ensuring the availability of programme preparation time for ECE teachers.
-Four and a half hours per week programme preparation time per full-time teacher equivalent shall be provided.
-The scheduling of allocation of hours for programme preparation time will be at the discretion of the Head Teacher/Head of Complex. - D 1.9 Programme preparation time may include such work as programme planning, observations, evaluations, preparation of activities and parent contact. - D 1.10 Head Teachers will negotiate administration time with their manager on a needs basis.
+In such cases flexible hours may be worked between 7.00 am and 6.15 pm, Monday to Friday. - D 1.7 In special circumstances an employee may be required temporarily to vary starting and/or finishing times. - D 1.8 The Employer is fully committed to ensuring the availability of programme preparation time for ECE teachers with responsibility for one or more portfolios.
+Each of these ECE teachers will receive one hour of programme preparation time each week, plus a further 30 minutes of programme preparation time each week for each individual portfolio that they are responsible for, up to a maximum of 7.5 hours. - D 1.9 Programme preparation time may include such work as programme planning, observations, evaluations, preparation of activities and parent contact. - D 1.10 Head Teachers will negotiate administration time with their manager on a needs basis.